 New for 2020 is a partnership with Brooklyn coffee shop Sey — voted best in the States by Food & Wine magazine.

-Coffee lovers are in for a treat too.
-New for 2020 is a partnership with Brooklyn coffee shop Sey — voted best in the States by Food & Wine magazine.
-Additional guest partnerships with the likes of Margate’s Curve and Cornwall’s Origin might make it hard to choose, which is where Upside Down’s tasting flight comes in.
+Coffee lovers are in for a treat too with Upside Down partnering with various prestigious coffee brands, from Brooklyn coffee shop Sey — voted best in the States by Food & Wine magazine — to Margate’s Curve and Cornwall’s Origin.
 Tea drinkers aren’t neglected either, with a curated selection on offer from London-based brewers Canton.
 Both are joined by specialty hot chocolates and fruit-based sodas.
 There is also Irn Bru, because, well, this is Blackpool and apparently Ryan likes Irn Bru.